(Disclosure: Some of the links below may be affiliate links)

 - Select Get a Borderless account on the menu

 - Click on the Debit Card tab and click on Order a card

-The procedure to create an account is fairly standard.
-You’ll need to fill a lot of information.
-You’ll need to scan your ID (or driving license or passport) to verify your identity.
-And you’ll need to top up at least 20 CHF to validate your account.
+The procedure to create an account is relatively standard.
+You will need to fill a lot of information.
+You will need to scan your ID (or driving license or passport) to verify your identity.
+And you will need to top up at least 20 CHF to validate your account.
 You can use a credit card to top it up for free and instantly.
-After all this is done, you can order a Borderless card.
+After all of this is done, you can order a Borderless card.

 Sign up for Revolut

 Now you are ready to sign up for Revolut.
 You have to install the application on your smartphone.
 There is no way around it.
 It is great for most people.
 But for people like me who dislike phones, it is not perfect.
 But, I guess I have to live with mobile apps now!

 Nevertheless, it is pretty straightforward.
 You can go to the Revolut website to get a direct link to the application to download.
 You can also search for Revolut in your phone application store (Google Play or App Store, probably).

 Once you installed the application, you can go through the registration process.
 It is very similar to the registration of TransferWise.
 You will have to enter standard information about yourself.
 You will also have to scan your ID.
 At some point, for authentication, you will have to top up Revolut.
 You can use your TransferWise card now to top it up.
 And this will be free!

 Once you have done this, you can either start using a virtual card or order a physical card.
 If you order a physical card, you will have to pay 6.99 CHF for the delivery.
 It should be the only time you pay anything to Revolut.
 My card arrived quite quickly, four working days, I think.